Article

 Set up an alert for your question

-If we save our changes and then click on the little bell icon in the lower right, we can set up an alert.
-Since we have set a goal line, Metabase automatically asks us if we want to be told when the answer to our question goes over it or under it (we want “over”) and whether we want to be notified the first time or every time (we’ll choose the first time).
+We’ll click on the little bell icon in the lower right.
+Since we’ve set a goal line, Metabase automatically asks us if we want to be told when the answer to our question goes over or under our goal (we want “over”) and whether we want Metabase to notify us the first time or every time (we’ll choose the first time).
 We then tell Metabase to notify us by email and choose who should receive the message:

 The next time we have a month with a lot of high-value sales, Metabase will send us the good news automatically.